Archaeology: Material Culture and Artefact Studies

 There is a choice of three tutorials.
 In the tutorial Use Wear and Residue Studies, the biography of objects made of flint, hard stone, bone, shell and other materials is documented and interpreted, making use of microscopic and analytical techniques.
 The tutorial Lithic Analysis centres on the identification of raw materials, the reconstruction of reduction sequences and the evidence of the life history of stone objects.
 The tutorial Ceramic Studies aims at explaining the craft of pottery by studying the relationships between technical, functional and scientific aspects of ancient pottery.
 It comprises the analysis of the production sequence, and deals with such questions as how to recognise and define production centres, production organisation, pottery traditions and the history of traditions.

-Staff: Prof. dr. Annelou van Gijn, dr. Bram van As.
+Staff: Prof. dr. Annelou van Gijn, dr. D. Braekmans.